Mobiauto/data-engineering-interview/README.md

 {"Id":"bc67a2ab-806e-489e-b899-095db2cdfe5c","CreateDate":"2019-10-10T16:40:47Z","SaleDate":"2019-12-27T16:40:47Z","City":5,"MessageScore":81,"CarId":"0469f10f-52f4-4f14-8a21-5b0d4f696ed3"}
 ```

-When a `Lead` has a `SaleDate` it means the Lead was already sent to the `Seller` by one of our human attendents.
+When a `Lead` has a `SaleDate` it means the Lead was already sent to the `Seller` by one of our human attendants.
 For the purpose of our exercise, we'll assume that every Lead without a `SaleDate` is a `Lead` that the correspondent Seller never saw.

 ## Problem